galaxyproject/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 >    ```
 >    {% endraw %}
 >
->    Next, inform `galaxyproject.galaxy` of where you would like the `job_conf.xml` to reside, that GxITs should be enabled, and where the GxIT map database can be found:
+>    Next, inform `galaxyproject.galaxy` of where you would like the `job_conf.xml` to reside, that GxITs should be enabled, and where the GxIT map database can be found.
+Watch for other conflicting configurations from previous tutorials (e.g. `job_config: ...`):
 >
 >    {% raw %}
 >    ```yaml